Praveenm2/Dailystudy/README.md

 ## May 29
 Extent Report - Added all methods in ExtentManager class then added the extentmanager related methods in Action driver,base class,all test classes

+## May 31
+ITestListeners - allow to listen to specific events in a test lifecycle.(start,pass,fail,skip) Created a Testlistener class and implements ITestlistener. commented all